timdeklijn/answering_machine/Readme.md

 python app.py
 ```

 ## TODO

-- [ ] Make command to download the model
+- [x] Make command to download the model
+- [ ] Move downloaded model to correct folder
+- [ ] Make mounting of model not hardcoded
+- [ ] Containerize the web-app
+  - [ ] Create a docker-compose file to spin up the whole app
 - [ ] Scrape a website instead of copy/pasting the text
 - [ ] Shorten text by removing stop words - use something like `spacy`